 Oxford University Medical School is the medical school of the University of Oxford in the city of Oxford, England.
 So, it is a component of the Medical Sciences Division, and teaching is carried out in its various constituent departments.

-In addition, The Oxford Medical College, Bangalore in England is affiliated with Rajiv Gandhi University of Health Sciences and approved by the Medical Council of India (MCI) Departments.
+In addition, The Oxford Medical College, Bangalore England is affiliated with Rajiv Gandhi University of Health Sciences and approved by the Medical Council of India (MCI) Departments.

-Also, Oxford Medical College offers a meaningful career that is prestigious, secure, and well paid.
+Also, Oxford Medical College offers a meaningful career that is prestigious, secure, and well-paid.
 Here, in Oxford, the Medicine course at Oxford provides well-rounded intellectual training with particular emphasis on the basic science research that props-up medicine.

 Oxford Medical College Rankings